-Integrate your existing Network Policy Server (NPS) infrastructure with Azure AD Multi-Factor Authentication
+Integrate your existing Network Policy Server (NPS) infrastructure with Microsoft Entra multifactor authentication

-The Network Policy Server (NPS) extension for Azure AD Multi-Factor Authentication adds cloud-based MFA capabilities to your authentication infrastructure using your existing servers.
+The Network Policy Server (NPS) extension for Microsoft Entra multifactor authentication adds cloud-based MFA capabilities to your authentication infrastructure using your existing servers.
 With the NPS extension, you can add phone call, text message, or phone app verification to your existing authentication flow without having to install, configure, and maintain new servers.

-The NPS extension acts as an adapter between RADIUS and cloud-based Azure AD Multi-Factor Authentication to provide a second factor of authentication for federated or synced users.
+The NPS extension acts as an adapter between RADIUS and cloud-based Microsoft Entra multifactor authentication to provide a second factor of authentication for federated or synced users.

 How the NPS extension works

-When you use the NPS extension for Azure AD Multi-Factor Authentication, the authentication flow includes the following components:
+When you use the NPS extension for Microsoft Entra multifactor authentication, the authentication flow includes the following components:

-- NPS Extension triggers a request to Azure AD Multi-Factor Authentication for the secondary authentication.
+NPS Extension triggers a request to Microsoft Entra multifactor authentication for the secondary authentication.
 Once the extension receives the response, and if the MFA challenge succeeds, it completes the authentication request by providing the NPS server with security tokens that include an MFA claim, issued by Azure STS.

-- Azure AD MFA communicates with Azure Active Directory (Azure AD) to retrieve the user's details and performs the secondary authentication using a verification method configured to the user.
+Microsoft Entra multifactor authentication communicates with Microsoft Entra ID to retrieve the user's details and performs the secondary authentication using a verification method configured to the user.

 The following diagram illustrates this high-level authentication request flow: